-She was one of ten flow cytometry experts who were sponsored to teach colleagues in developing countries; colleagues who do not have the financial resources to travel to Europe or America to attend workshops.
-In March the workshop was held in Bangkok at the Faculty of Medicine Siriaj Hospital.
+She was one of ten flow cytometry experts who were sponsored to teach colleagues in developing countries, colleagues who do not have the financial resources to travel to Europe or America to attend workshops.
+The workshop was held in March at the Faculty of Medicine Siriaj Hospital in Bangkok.

-Kylie says Dr Krishan is able to offer these workshops to participants at a greatly reduced cost because he lobbies for sponsorship from the makers of cytometry platforms to cover costs and the teachers airfares and because the teaching faculty volunteer their time for free, during the 4-day workshops.
+Kylie says Dr Krishan is able to offer these workshops to participants at a greatly reduced cost because he lobbies for sponsorship from the makers of cytometry platforms to cover costs and the teachers' airfares and because the teaching faculty volunteer their time during the 4-day workshops.
 For example, companies like BD who are the makers of all the HGCCs flow cytometers ship the latest equipment to the workshops for the demonstrations.
-In the most recent workshop 40 people who would not otherwise be able to find out about the latest applications or enjoy face-to-face discussions with experts, were able to meet because of Dr Krishnans global approach.
+In the most recent workshop, 40 people who would not otherwise be able to find out about the latest applications or enjoy face-to-face discussions with experts, were able to meet because of Dr Krishnan's global approach.

-In biotechnology, flow cytometry is a laser-based, technology employed in cell counting, cell sorting, biomarker detection and protein engineering, by suspending cells in a stream of fluid and passing them lasers to excite the cells and markers they carry, these signals all get collected by a very sophisticated detection system.
+In biotechnology, flow cytometry is a laser-based technology employed in cell counting, cell sorting, biomarker detection and protein engineering.
+It works by suspending cells in a stream of fluid and passing lasers through them to excite the cells and markers they carry, these signals all then get collected by a very sophisticated detection system.
 It allows for the simultaneous analysis of the physical and chemical characteristics of up to thousands of particles per second.
 It is routinely used in the diagnosis of health disorders, especially blood cancers, but has many other applications in basic research, clinical practice and clinical trials.